jakedykstra/GatheringTheFullStack/README.md

 - Clean Code
   - Implement strong naming and follow design patterns
 - Front-End
-  - Understand the Basics - HTML5, CSS3, JavaScript
+  - Understand the Basics to move forward - HTML5, CSS3, JavaScript
-  - Know how to implement SPA - React, ReactRouter
+  - Know how to implement SPA (Single Page Application) - React, ReactRouter
+    - With React you can build better, more responsive applications on the front-end.
+    - You need to route your page within react
   - Use state management - Redux
+    - With React, unless you want to link every component together to pass data, you'll need a store to pull, update, and add data.
   - Send AJAX requests - GraphQL/ApolloClient
+    - There will be data needed from our database.
+Use GraphQL to get the exact data you need.
+Apollo helps us use GraphQL on the front-end
   - Use Static Type - TypeScript
   - Implement a precompiler for styling - SCSS
   - Unit Test - Jest with Enzyme